Former businessman Christopher Luxon wins New Zealand election as voters seek conservative change

 Within days of taking the reins in January, Hipkins found himself dealing with a crisis after deadly floods and then a cyclone hit New Zealand.
 He quickly jettisoned some of Ardern's more contentious policies and promised a "back to basics" approach focused on tackling the spiraling cost of living.

-Warm spring weather in the largest city of Auckland seemed to encourage voters, with queues forming outside some polling places.
+Warm spring weather in the largest city, Auckland, seemed to encourage voters, with queues forming outside some polling places.
 Early voting before Election Day was lower than in recent elections.

 During a six-week election campaign, both Hipkins and Luxon traveled the country and hammed it up for the cameras.